ptone/curbside/docs/admin-system.md

 The system is built on the fully managed services of [Google Cloud Platform](https://cloud.google.com) and messaging services of [Twilio](https://twilio.com) and is fully serverless.

+All webhook calls to the service are validated as being signed by Twilio.

 User credentials are managed in [Firebase Auth](https://firebase.google.com/products/auth).
 Firebase auth is used to directly authenticate users to the [Firestore database](https://cloud.google.com/firestore) for real-time display.

 This direct database connection is governed by [Firebase Security rules](https://firebase.google.com/docs/rules) (See file in this repo `firestore.rules`).